-- A. Asset Intensive Reinsurance Transactions ceded to entities that are not required to submit a VM-30 memorandum to US state regulators in transactions established 1/1/2016 or later, except as stated in section 2.C., that meet any of the criteria determined by counterparty in subsections i through iv below: - i.
-In excess of \$5 billion of reserve credit or modified coinsurance reserve - ii.
-Combined reserve credit and modified coinsurance reserve in excess of: - (a) \$1 billion and
+- A. Asset Intensive Reinsurance Transactions ceded to entities that are not required to submit a VM-30 memorandum to US state regulators or do not submit a Similar Memorandum to their local regulator that is a member of the International Association of Insurance Supervisors (IAIS) in transactions established 1/1/2016 or later and 1/1/2020 or later for certain other [non-affiliated or gray area] transactions that meet any of the criteria determined by counterparty_in subsections i through iv below: - i.
+In excess of \$5 billion of reserve credit or modified coinsurance reserve

-(b) 25% of ceding company gross Exhibit 5 gross-life insurance plus gross annuity reserves plus Exhibit 7 reserves and separate account reserves to the extent such reserves are included in the combined reserve credit and modified coinsurance reserve

-- iii.
-Combined reserve credit and modified coinsurance reserve in excess of: - (a) \$1500 million and

-(b) 10% of ceding company gross Exhibit 5 gross-life insurance plus gross annuity reserves plus Exhibit 7 reserves and separate account reserves to the extent such reserves are included in the combined reserve credit and modified coinsurance reserve

-- iv.
-Combined reserve credit and modified coinsurance reserve in excess of: - (a) \$100 million and

-(b) 20% of ceding company gross Exhibit 5 gross-life insurance plus gross annuity reserves plus Exhibit 7 reserves and separate account reserves to the extent such reserves are included in the combined reserve credit and modified coinsurance reserve

-Combined reserve credit and modified coinsurance reserve in excess of 50% of ceding company gross Exhibit 5 gross-life insurance reserves plus gross annuity reserves plus Exhibit 7 reserves and separate account reserves to the extent such reserves are included in the combined reserve credit and modified coinsurance reserve
+- ii.
+Combined reserve credit and modified coinsurance reserve in excess of: - (a) \$1 billion and - (b) 2% of ceding company gross Exhibit 5 gross life insurance plus gross annuity reserves - iii.
+Combined reserve credit and modified coinsurance reserve in excess of: - (a) \$100 million and - (b) 10% of ceding company gross Exhibit 5 gross life insurance plus gross annuity reserves - iv.
+Combined reserve credit and modified coinsurance reserve in excess of: - (a) \$10 million and - (b) 20% of ceding company gross Exhibit 5 gross life insurance plus gross annuity reserves

-{Potential for Section 5.H. exemption consideration using 5% in (ii)(b), \$500 M in (iii)(a), and \$100 M in (iv)(a) (higher threshold for inclusion), but inclusion regardless of size if 50% of gross reserves or 20% of gross premiums are ceded, along with wording edits}
+{Potential for Section 5.H. exemption consideration using 5% in (2)(b), \$500 M in (3)(a), and \$100 M in (4)(a) (higher threshold for inclusion), but inclusion regardless of size if 50% of gross reserves or 20% of gross premiums are ceded, along with wording edits}